The best farm-to-fork foodie pubs in Northumberland

 The Beresford Arms

-Finalists in the Great British Pub Awards 2023 and Pub of the Year at the North East England Tourism Awards 2024, The Beresford Arms near Morpeth is a standout.
+Taking home Silver for the Pub of the Year awards at the North East England Tourism Awards 2025, The Beresford Arms near Morpeth is a standout.
 The gastropub champions seasonal, locally sourced ingredients with a distinctive ‘Beresford twist’.

 Stay at: Coquet Cottage, a cosy riverside retreat in a tiny ham leg perfect for couples and country walks that end at the pub.